maciejtrybilo/Swim-htmx/README.md

 **Note: This package is WIP.
 It's not complete and not everything is properly considered.
 Please refrain from using it in prod for the time being.
 BTW, PRs welcome!**

+### HTMX

 HTMX defines new HTML tag attributes to allow any tag to issue network calls and swap only a part or parts of the website with the received response.
 It opens the possibility to create rich web experiences driven from the backend and removes the need for browser-side frameworks such as React or Angular in most use cases.

+HTMX fulfills the original promise of hypermedia, allows for truly RESTful services, and relieves JavaScript from doing any heavy lifting on the frontend.

+### Introduction and example

-SwimHTMX combines the HTMX tags into several functions for ease of use in Swim.
+SwimHTMX combines the HTMX tags in several functions for ease of use in Swim.

 In the following example of a [Vapor💧](https://github.com/vapor/vapor) controller, the `htmxAction` function is applied to a button defining:
 - the endpoint called then the button is clicked